lasersam594/Arduino-Nano-33-BLE-Sense/ReadMe.md

    basic example of Bluetooth data transfer between boards.
 8. Bluetooth_Send_Gyro_Data6.ino and Bluetooth_Receive_Gyro_Data8.ino: Mating pair to show perhaps
    semi-useful exmaple of gyroscope data transfer betweeb boards.

-Note: #defines near to of sketches may need to be enabled for spefici board types.

 Written/modified by Samuel M. Goldwasser.
 Copyright® (if any) 1994-2025 and additional details in the sketch headers.